🎆

 Ink-blots

-On microscopic examination of affected cells such as fibroblasts, distinctive inclusions will be seen within their lysosomes due to the accumulation of cellular byproducts.
+On microscopic examination of affected cells, such as fibroblasts, distinctive inclusions, often referred to as "I-cells," can be observed within their lysosomes due to the accumulation of undigested cellular byproducts.
+These inclusions are a hallmark of I-cell disease and result from the defective trafficking of lysosomal enzymes due to a deficiency of GlcNAc-1-phosphotransferase.

 CONSIDERATIONS